 a.
 Completion of five hours of practical or clinical experience and three hours of lecture for a total of eight hours from a program accredited by the Colorado Commission on Higher Education, the State Board of Community Colleges and Occupational Education, or the Private Occupational School Division (or the equivalent in any other state), OR

 b.
-Education and training may be provided on the job by a licensed dentist or dental hygienist provided that the educational module used is approved by the Colorado Board of Dental Examiners, OR
+Education and training may be provided on the job by a licensed dentist or dental hygienist provided that the educational module used is approved by the Colorado Dental Board, OR

 c.
 Successful completion of the national DANB Radiation Health and Safety (RHS) exam or the national DANB Certified Dental Assistant (CDA) exam.